Johncci/summer-soccer-camp/README.md

   * The image on the sign up page of a football hitting a football net was taken from [wallpaperaccess.com](https://wallpaperaccess.com/)
   * The social media icons on the footer were taken from [fontawesome.com](https://fontawesome.com/).
   * The embedded google map was taken from [googlemaps.com](https://www.google.com/maps/@53.1167628,-6.8752443,14z).
-  * The icon for the burger menu was taken from [icon-libarary.com](https://icon-library.com/).
+  * The icon for the hamburger menu was taken from [icon-libarary.com](https://icon-library.com/).
   * The quote on the home page by Mike Singletary was taken from [brainyquote.com](https://www.brainyquote.com/).
   * The images on this site were changed from there original settings using [ezgif.com](https://ezgif.com/).
   * The font for this page was set using [googlefonts.com](https://fonts.google.com/).